 According to clause 11 of the General Terms and Conditions of the Share-based Variable Remuneration Plan, the Plan will be settled early if BME, while the plan was in force, merged with another entity and this transaction resulted in a change of control, or if control of BME was acquired by another entity by any means.
-At its meeting of 20 February 2020, the Appointments and Remuneration decided that, in the event early settlement due to a change of control, the settlement of the outstanding plans would be in cash instead of shares.
+At its meeting of 20 February 2020, the Appointments and Remuneration Committee decided that, in the event of early settlement due to a change of control, the settlement of the outstanding plans would be in cash instead of shares.

-On 12 June 2020, following the publication of the outcome of the tender offer for BME shares in stock market listing bulletin (Note 21), the conditions for early settlement of the current cycles of the Plan were met.
+On 12 June 2020, following the publication of the outcome of the tender offer for BME shares in the stock market listing bulletin (Note 1 to the 2020 consolidated annual financial statements of the BME Group), the conditions for early settlement of the current cycles of the Plan were met.
 In this regard, the Appointments and Remuneration Committee, at its meeting on 17 June 2020, confirmed the Total Shareholder Return (TSR) applicable to the theoretical units convertible into shares allocated to each beneficiary of the first and second three-year periods of the 2018-2023 Plan at 0, resulting in settlement without cash delivery.